 The financial statements can cover any period of time such as 3 months or 1 year and can be for use both internally or externally.
 Financial statements for external use will usually need be prepared in a particular format which we will explore later.

-The introduction of powerful accounting software has somewhat blurred the lines between bookkeeping and accounting and really helped to streamline the data entry process.
+The introduction of powerful accounting software has somewhat reduced the difference between bookkeeping and accounting as it has really helped to streamline the data entry process.

 Some newer software will use AI to recognise how transactions were previously categorised and then automatically recognise future transactions of a similar type which allows bookkeeping tasks to be undertaken in a fraction of the time.